rorybennett/SCG-Sensor-Windows/README.md

 used.
 The hardware used when creating this project, beyond the computer running the software, is a BWT901CL IMU from Witmotion: [BWT901CL 9-axis](https://www.wit-motion.com/9-axis/witmotion-bluetooth-2-0-mult.html).

-Only the acceleration of the IMU is used, in both plotting and data logging, and as such all other channels can be disabled using the Witmotion application: [Witmotion website](https://www.wit-motion.com/).
+Only the acceleration and the timestamp of the IMU is used, in both plotting and data logging, and as such all other channels can be disabled using the Witmotion application: [Witmotion website](https://www.wit-motion.com/).

+The Witmotion IMU should be setup to have a maximum bandwidth (256Hz) if a 200Hz return rate is required.
+If a lower bandwidth is set with such a high return the IMU returns the same acceleration values multiple times (up to 5 or 6 repetitions), a higher bandwidth prevents this from happening.

 ## Overview of Program Functionality